-Both an americano and a latte are commonly ordered espresso-based beverages, but that’s where their similarities end.
-If you aren’t aware of their many differences or you haven’t had the opportunity to taste one or the other, let us introduce you.
-Then you can get the one that sounds the most appealing to you next time you stop at a cafe.
+Americanos and lattes are both commonly ordered espresso-based beverages, but that’s where the similarities end.
+If you aren’t aware of the many differences or you haven’t had the opportunity to taste one or the other, let us introduce you.
+Once you know the difference, you’ll be able to order with confidence at your favorite coffee shop.

 Espresso is the base of the drink, as mentioned before.
 Then hot water is added, and voilà, you have an americano.
 This is the classic version, though some people get them iced or even with milk and sugar added.
 Americanos have a strong espresso taste and are a choice for those who enjoy that bold flavor.

 Again, espresso is the base of this drink.
 However, instead of water, steamed milk is added to it.
 It also has a thin layer of foam on the top.
 A latte is typically a hot drink with a classic espresso flavor and milk for creaminess.
 It can be enjoyed in various ways, though.
 Just like an americano, it can come iced.
 Another way to personalize it is to add a flavor, like toffee, hazelnut, or cinnamon.
 Yummy!